muratk3n/thirdwave/en/README.md

 ---

-As policy I'd encourage only megawatt scale of this tech, to be used at a few power plants, easy to regulate.
-At end-user level, no, bcz it would be much harder to control, and if reg is flaunted, its side effects would be severe.
-End user only gets the renewable fuel, pipelines transmit only renewable fuel.
+As policy megawatt scale of this tech to be used at a few power plants is fine, easy to regulate.
+End-user level, no. Much harder to control, and if reg is flaunted, side effects would be severe.

+End-user gets the renewable fuel, ditto for pipelines.

 "Bloom also intends to complete work on technology capable of capturing and extracting carbon from the emissions of its